POLITICIAN

 Icon of person Sahure

-Sahure (also Sahura, meaning "He who is close to Re"; died c.
-2477 BC) was a king of ancient Egypt and the second ruler of the Fifth Dynasty (c.
-2465 – c.
-2325 BC).
-He reigned for around 13 years in the early 25th century BC during the Old Kingdom Period.
+Sahure (also Sahura, meaning "He who is close to Re") was a pharaoh of ancient Egypt and the second ruler of the Fifth Dynasty.
+He reigned for about 13 years in the early 25th century BC during the Old Kingdom Period.
 Sahure's reign marks the political and cultural high point of the Fifth Dynasty.
+He was probably the son of his predecessor Userkaf with Queen Neferhetepes II, and was in turn succeeded by his son Neferirkare Kakai.
 Read more on Wikipedia

 Sahure was the second king of the Fifth Dynasty of Egypt.
 He ruled for about 12 years and was the son of Neferirkare Kakai and queen Khentkaus II.
 Sahure is most famous for his pyramid at Abusir, which is one of the largest pyramids in Egypt.